What is social learning?

 myths about social learning and embrace the role of facilitator to reap the

-rewards of social learning in their organization.
+rewards of social learning in their organisation.

 Steering clear of unrealistic expectations: